Robertboy18/Personal-Website/work-experience-new.md

 excerpt: mltheory
 ---

-I am one of the co-leads for the ML Theory Learning group at [Cohere For AI](https://cohere.for.ai/) and we will be having our session's bi-weekly from 2 - 3 pm MST!
-If you aren't a part of this wonderful community feel free to apply through this [form](https://share.hsforms.com/10OrjljwpQ52ILJA6ftENIwch5vw) to join us.
+I am one of the co-leads for the ML Theory Learning group at [Cohere For AI](https://cohere.for.ai/) and we will be having our sessions bi-weekly from 2 - 3 pm MST!
+If you aren't a part of this wonderful community do apply through this [form](https://share.hsforms.com/10OrjljwpQ52ILJA6ftENIwch5vw) to join us.

 <img src = "https://i.ibb.co/ZMzFgB5/MLTheory-Learning-Group-Discord.png">